How to remove a key from a dictionary in Python

 Avoiding RuntimeError when removing keys during iteration

-Modifying a dictionary while you’re iterating over it is a classic misstep that triggers a RuntimeError.
-Python raises this error to prevent unpredictable behavior, since changing a dictionary’s size mid-loop can cause keys to be skipped.
-The following code demonstrates this common pitfall.
+Modifying a dictionary while iterating over it is a classic Python pitfall.
+It causes a RuntimeError because changing the dictionary’s size mid-loop can lead to unpredictable behavior.
+Python stops this to prevent bugs.
+The code below demonstrates this common mistake.

 my_dict = {"a": 1, "b": 2, "c": 3, "d": 4}